 Through my avocation, Shotokan Karate, where I led self defense, I entered academic teaching with an array of real world experiences to share.
 Before landing at the University of Wisconsin–Eau Claire, I taught at Rochester Institute of Technology, the University of Nevada, Reno, and South Lake Tahoe Community College.

 My passion for teaching derives from my interest in preserving stories.
-I assist my students in using multimedia technologies to share people's stories.
-Some of their work is available at CJ 184.002 video projects, This Is Women's Studies, which was created as part of the university's centennial celebration.
+I assist my students in using multimedia technologies to share those stories.

 - Graphic Design